HimajaK2306/rere/README.md

 # Remind-and-Recover
+Remind-and-Recover: Stay on Track, Never Miss a Beat
 ## 	App Name = RE&RE (Remind and Recover)

  ## Problem/Issue the App is Going to Address
-•	Many patients forget to take their prescribed medications or miss therapy routines on time, which delays recovery and affects overall health outcomes.
+-	Many patients forget to take their prescribed medications or miss therapy routines on time, which delays recovery and affects overall health outcomes.
 Forgetfulness, busy schedules, or lack of proper tracking often leads to skipped doses, overdosing, or irregular therapy sessions.

 The RE & RE app addresses this issue by:
-•	Sending users timely reminders with medicine name, dosage, and quantity.
+-	Sending users timely reminders with medicine name, dosage, and quantity.
-•	Helping users stay consistent with their recovery by sending notifications for daily routines such as therapy exercises, medication schedules, and proper sleep.
+- Helping users stay consistent with their recovery by sending notifications for daily routines such as therapy exercises, medication schedules, and proper sleep.
-•	Supporting users in building healthy habits that contribute to faster recovery and better long-term health outcomes.
+-	Supporting users in building healthy habits that contribute to faster recovery and better long-term health outcomes.

 ## Detailed Descriptions of Each Activity
 ## Activity 1: